-Sunday in Nashville on the final day of the CMA Music Festival my wife and I were just taking in the sights along Broadway Street, the main drag through the city, and there were quite a few sights.
+Earlier this year my wife and I were in Nashville on the final day of the CMA Music Festival, taking in the sights along Broadway Street, the main drag through the city, and enjoying the day.

 Dagnabbit, I could have chowed down on about 10 of those.
 They were great.
 And it reminded me of just how good venison machaca tacos can be with a slow cooking method on your shoulders, necks or even a hindquarter roast.

 Machaca in its original form is beef or pork cooked slowly with onions, peppers and seasoning.
 Then it’s dried for easier storage and transport, and rehydrated and pounded lightly to make it more tender before serving.
 Hybrid versions on the Tex-Mex foodie scene don’t dry it, which makes it simply a shredded, tender filling for tacos, burritos or whatever dish you want to make.
 Some folks even combine it with eggs for Machaca con Huevos, which sounds like a super breakfast or brunch at deer camp.